 IBM Information Server is created with a large scalable parallel software architecture that outputs high-level outcomes and performance.
 The IBM Information Server components completely dig on SMP, Grid, Clusters and MPP platforms to make use of all obtainable hardware resources.

 IBM Information Server supports multiple topologies to reduce the thirst of your data addition and hardware desires, as

 Topology can be flexible in terms of adding clients and engines on additional systems.

-Read these Top Trending Data Stage Interview Q’s now that helps you grab high-paying jobs !
+Read these Top Trending Data Stage Interview Question’s now that helps you grab high-paying jobs !